2007 Romanian electoral system referendum

-While the system proposed by the president would mirror the French two-round electoral system, Prime Minister Călin Popescu-Tăriceanu has proposed a mixed member proportional system based on the German electoral system.
+While the system proposed by Băsescu would mirror the French two-round electoral system, former National Liberal Party (PNL) Prime Minister Călin Popescu-Tăriceanu proposed a mixed member proportional system based on the German electoral system.
 The proposed legislation would also reduce the number of MPs by about 20 per cent.

 While the Greater Romania Party (PRM) challenged the legality of holding the referendum at the same time as the EP election, the Constitutional Court of Romania decided on November 7 that it was not illegal.

 Results

 Although 81% of voters were in favour of the proposal, the low turnout of 26% meant that the referendum was invalid.
 Thus, the MMP proposal of PM Tăriceanu was used at the next elections instead.